For Greater Glory: Reception

 According to Steven D. Greydanus of Decent Films, For Greater Glory may help to change the obscurity of the Cristero War in the United States.
 He observed that the film is "one of the most lavish and ambitious films ever produced in Mexico" and "a sweeping, handsome epic with strong performances, solid production values and magnificent locations across Mexico."
-However, he found the screenplay overbearing and would have liked to have seen more character development.
+However, like several other reviewers, he found the screenplay overbearing and would have liked to have seen more character development.

 Accolades

 The movie received the following awards and nominations:

 At ALMA Awards 2012, got nominations: